tslateman/site/language-story.md

 Language is a funny thing.
 Communication is the real power, yet language often gets all the attention.

+If you could wish for any superpower, would you choose the ability to communicate with any living being in the world or would choose to have fluency in every language?

-I'll risk the hubris and say ours is the most advanced form of language of all life on earth.
+Human language is the most advanced of all life on earth.
 Dogs bark for their human's sake, birds and whales sing songs, even fungi send signals across mycelium networks, with some more chatty than others.
 None of the other living creatures have language like we do.

 ## Words - Stories - Levels - Bays

-Humans have the power of written word, the Prometheus fire of the language universe.
-Written language grants us powers of communication, of storytelling, of chaining abstract thoughts together to construct complex concepts.
+Humans have the written word, the Prometheus fire of the language universe.
+Written language supercharges our storytelling, chaining abstract thoughts together to construct complex concepts and committed them to shareable media.
 The words provide building blocks to form structures, connecting one idea to another, building upon each other to create powerful sentences, stories, and narratives that chain story upon story.
 Once upon a time, we put such stories into these things called "books" and would _read_ stories, to ourselves and to one another.

 The word "story" even gets used to describe floors of a house.
 Why not just call them floors?